 The bursary will be paid in the form of a fee-waiver.
 There may be subsistence support available on some scholarships.
 Those currently undertaking postgraduate study at Lancaster are not eligible to apply for this award.

-Applicants must already hold an offer of a place to study in the Department of European Languages and Cultures by this date, and be due to commence their studies in October or January of the 2016-17 academic year.
+Further details will be available here when the bursary competition opens.
+Applicants must already hold an offer of a place to study in the Department of Languages and Cultures by this date, and be due to commence their studies in October or January of the 2017-18 academic year.